jpastolfo/jpastolfo/README.md

 🎮 Beyond coding for research and development, I'm a game development enthusiast and passionate about crafting interactive experiences.

-🚀 Feel free to reach out for a chat about coding, science, music.
+🚀 Feel free to reach out for a chat about coding, science and music.

 <div align="center">